-In planetary-defense studies, simulations performed by LLNL for the Double Asteroid Redirection Test (DART) show that an asteroid’s porosity strongly influences the momentum transferred by a kinetic impact: porous targets absorb more energy and compact instead of ejecting material, which reduces crater ejecta and alters the post-impact velocity change \cite{housen2018impacts,nichols2022porosity}.
+In planetary-defense studies, simulations performed by LLNL for the Double Asteroid Redirection Test (DART) show that an asteroid’s porosity strongly influences the momentum transferred by a kinetic impact: porous targets absorb more energy and compact instead of ejecting material, which reduces crater ejecta and alters the post-impact velocity change\cite{housen2018impacts,nichols2022porosity}.

-For inertial-confinement fusion, LLNL’s polar-direct-drive wetted-foam targets use a thick liquid deuterium–tritium foam as both ablator and fuel; the foam lowers the in-flight aspect ratio and convergence ratio, suppresses Rayleigh–Taylor instabilities, and improves hydrodynamic stability compared with traditional ice layers\cite{dhakal2019effects}.
-Radiation-hydrodynamic simulations with HYDRA and xRAGE confirm that these thick wetted-foam shells couple laser energy efficiently and achieve high thermonuclear yield\cite{dhakal2019effects}.
+For inertial-confinement fusion, LLNL’s polar-direct-drive wetted-foam targets use a thick liquid deuterium-tritium foam as both ablator and fuel; the foam lowers the in-flight aspect ratio and convergence ratio, suppresses Rayleigh-Taylor instabilities, improves hydrodynamic stability compared with traditional ice layers, and has been shown in HYDRA and xRAGE simulations to couple laser energy efficiently and achieve high thermonuclear yield\cite{dhakal2019effects}.
 LLNL has fabricated such targets by chemically growing ultralow-density aerogel foams inside spherical mandrels, and reducing the foam mass through additive manufacturing further improves fusion performance\cite{zhao2020dynamic}.

-Composite metal foams made of hollow metal spheres embedded in a steel or aluminium matrix can absorb large fractions of dynamic loading energy while maintaining a much lower weight than conventional solid metals.
-Studies of closed-cell aluminium foams show high energy absorption under dynamic loading, and graded-density designs further enhance performance\cite{zhao2020dynamic,parveez2022microstructure}.
+Composite metal foams made of hollow metal spheres embedded in a steel or aluminum matrix can absorb large fractions of dynamic loading energy while maintaining much lower weight than conventional solid metals.
+Studies of closed-cell aluminum foams show high energy absorption under dynamic loading, and graded-density designs further enhance performance\cite{zhao2020dynamic,parveez2022microstructure}.
 Composite metal foam combined with ceramic systems has also demonstrated the ability to dissipate 70–80\% of impact energy in laboratory tests\cite{garcia2014ballistic}.